-Simon Goodwin has achieved many of the accolades people strive for as an AFL player, and now at the reigns of one of footballs oldest clubs, he is looking to emulate that success as a coach.
+Simon Goodwin has achieved many of the accolades people strive for as an AFL player, and has now added coaching glory at the reigns of Melbourne Football Club.

 A dedicated TLA UK website will be launching next year.

 In the meantime, visit our dedicated TLA UK page